 Hundreds of local artisans will be there showcasing their talents, as will live entertainers.
 And, like any great celebration, you’ll find tons of food and fun.
 Whether you love to be surrounded by creativity or you just want to find something unique to do with your weekend, we’ve got all the details you need.

 Where Is It?
 When Is It?

-If you want a truly immersive and special experience, go the night before to the eighth annual The Merchants Bank of Indiana Evening with Penrod® at Newfields Presented by Scannell Properties, Valeo Financial Advisors, and Lewis Wagner.
+If you want a truly immersive and special experience, go the night before to the ninth annual The Merchants Bank of Indiana Evening with Penrod® at Newfields Presented by Scannell Properties, Valeo Financial Advisors, Tito’s Homemade Vodka, Lit Up by TWG Development.
 This exclusive preview of the Fair includes food, drinks and an “art drop” that will give you an advanced opportunity to buy art from some of the nation’s finest artists.